naokiri/cskk/README.en.md

 ## Install

 When you have root priviledge, run the following.
+`cargo cbuild --release`
-This will run `cargo cbuild --release` and install the files generated under target/{arch}/release and the data under assets/ to proper directories.
+This installs the files generated under target/{arch}/release to proper system directories and the data under assets/ to proper proper data directory's libcskk/ direcotry.

 ```shell
     cargo cinstall --release